abdullah-afzal/Live_Currency_Rate_Converter/README.md

 ```
 1. Clone full project
 2. open project in an IDE like netbeans
-3. write your API key at mentioned place in conecter.java
+3. write your API key at the mentioned place in Conecter.java
-4. internet conection is mondatory
+4. internet connection is mandatory

 ```
 ---